frankfletcher/Sign1/README.md

 5. We use a substantial amount of augmentation and other techniques in order to obfuscate the handsigns during training and force the model to "stretch".
 One technique we used was to create shaped (image) dropouts, roughly the size of fingers and colored in skin-tones.
 6. Partly because of our challenges with homogenous data, we use many regularization techniques:  CutMix, Label Smoothing, dropout, etc

-We achieve similar results (~92%) using EfficientNet Lite4 which is more feasible to deploy to Mobile phones. (https://github.com/cogsci2/Sign1/blob/master/notebooks/Archive/Sign4%20-%20EfficientNetLITE.ipynb)
+We achieve similar results (~92%) using EfficientNet Lite4 which is a more feasible model to deploy to mobile phones. (https://github.com/cogsci2/Sign1/blob/master/notebooks/Archive/Sign4%20-%20EfficientNetLITE.ipynb)

 <br>

 ## Modern Techniques Used

 We used many state of the art techniques as well as attempting over 50 training runs using 9 different architectures.
-In the end, we decided on a hacked EfficientNet model.
+In the end, we decided on a modified EfficientNet architecture.
 Some of the modifications are listed here:

 * Gradient Checkpointing --> Low-Memory Neural Network Training: A Technical Report 2019 (https://arxiv.org/abs/1904.10631)
 * MaxBlurPool Layer --> Making Convolutional Networks Shift-Invariant Again 2019 (https://arxiv.org/abs/1904.11486)